TrueFiEng/useDApp/docs/source/guide.rst

   expect(result.error).to.be.undefined
   expect(result.current).to.eq(utils.parseEther('1'))

-To check if the hook reads data correctly we need to prepare it first.
-We approve the spender so that we can check that our hook returns the correct value.
+To check if the hook reads data correctly, we need to prepare it first.
+We approve the spender so that we can check if our hook returns the correct value.

 To test the hook we need to render it using ``renderWeb3Hook``.
 It works like ``renderHook`` from the `react-testing-library <https://testing-library.com/docs/react-testing-library/intro/>`_, but it wraps the hook into additional providers.